ksargsyan/x4k_hugo/content/home/software.md

 ---

-* <a href=https://github.com/sandialabs/pytuq>**PyTUQ**</a>: Python Toolkit for Uncertainty Quantification is a set of tools and workflows for uncertainty quantification tasks including forward propagation and inverse modeling.
+* <a href=https://github.com/sandialabs/pytuq>**PyTUQ**</a>: Python Toolkit for Uncertainty Quantification (PyTUQ) is a set of tools and workflows for uncertainty quantification tasks including forward propagation and inverse modeling.

 <br>